Hutchmoot 2012 – Day 3 Part 1 — The Tyranny of Dreams!

 Thank you, Phil for your painful honesty.
 It is something we all need to hear.
 I’ll have a few last minute details on my last post about Hutchmoot 2012 tomorrow.
 But, for today, look for the God ideas instead of the good ideas!

 Posted on September 29, 2012, in Breaking News, My Writing, Speculative Fiction and tagged Avalanche, Depression, Dreams, Inspiration, Phil Vischer, Strength, Veggie Tales.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Hutchmoot 2012 – Day 3 Part 1 — The Tyranny of Dreams!.